 Best Practices for Storing Data in the Cloud

-All Pitt student, faculty, and staff accounts can store files on both the Box and OneDrive services.
-Both services feature cloud-based file storage that is accessible anywhere on the Internet and backed up regularly.
+All Pitt students, faculty, and staff can store files on both the Box and OneDrive services.
+Both services feature cloud-based file storage that is accessible anywhere on the internet and backed up regularly.
 Using either storage option is a more secure way to store your valuable files when compared to using flash drives or depending on the hard drive of a dedicated laptop or PC.

 The decision on which service to primarily use will depend on how you work with files and whether or not you will need your cloud storage service to support collaboration.

 - For example, if you primarily use a dedicated PC or laptop and manage files with locally-installed versions of Word, Excel, and PowerPoint, then Box should work well for you.